 The guidelines are designed to make web content more accessible to individuals with visual, auditory, physical, and cognitive disabilities.
 It also helps individuals with temporary disabilities or situational limitations, like those using a small screen or in an extremely loud environment.

-Levels of WCAG Accessibility
+Three Levels of WCAG Accessibility

 All the WCAG accessibility guidelines have been organized into three levels, A, AA, and AAA.
 Level A is the minimum requirement, whereas AAA is the highest level of web accessibility.